Clicky

 1. Careers that Require a License

 These careers often involve specialized knowledge, skills, and regulatory oversight, meaning that a professional license is legally required to practice.
 In these fields, universities typically offer programs that prepare students to meet licensure requirements through specific coursework and practical training.
-After graduation, individuals must usually pass a licensing exam.

 Examples of Licensed Professions:

-• Legal professions: Lawyers (require a law degree and passing a bar exam)
+• Legal Professions: Lawyers (require a law degree and passing a bar exam)

-• Engineering: Professional engineers (PE) in certain fields
+• Engineering: Professional Engineers (PE) in certain fields

 • Architecture: Requires passing the Architect Registration Exam (ARE)